-The City of Ann Arbor highly values robust and meaningful community engagement when developing plans.
-To accomplish this, the City engaged a Project Management Team, a Technical Advisory Committee, a Citizen Advisory Committee, and Stakeholders/Community at Large.
+When developing the Plan, the City upheld its value of robust and meaningful community engagement.
+The City engaged a Project Management Team, a Technical Advisory Committee, a Citizen Advisory Committee, and Stakeholders/Community at Large.
 The Team Organization Chart shows the various groups that were involved in the process.
 Specific Citizen Advisory Committee Members included (Note: Views of Citizen Advisory Committee members do not necessarily reflect views of groups and organizations from which they are affiliated):

 - Peter Allen; Peter Allen & Associates

 - Maria Arquero De Alarcon; UM, Assistant Professor of Architecture and Urban and Regional Planning at Taubman College

 - Eric Boyd; Board Member: Old West Side Association & Friends of the Border to Border Trail.
 Old West Side resident

 - Robin Burke; Land Protection Manager, Legacy Land Conservancy